egglestn/gbrowser/README.md

 - *Fork* the project: `https://github.com/Alliants/rails-template.git`
 - `cd` into your forked project directory
 - Setup the project: `bin/setup`
+- Search for PROJECTNAME throughout the application and change it everywhere to the name of your project

+## TODO
+- Find out what setup is needed for AWS / rollbar / newrelic

 ## Running the application